Zach McKinstry Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 26th in the league with a collective 7.8 strikeouts per nine innings.
+- The Guardians pitching staff is 26th in the league with a collective 7.8 strikeouts per nine innings.

-- The Guardians have a 4.16 team ERA that ranks 12th across all league pitching staffs.
+- The Guardians have a 4.16 team ERA that ranks 12th among all MLB pitching staffs.

 - Guardians pitchers combine to surrender 14 home runs (0.9 per game), the seventh-fewest in the league.

-- Gaddis (0-1) takes the mound for the Guardians in his fourth start of the season.
-He's put together an 8.53 ERA in 12 2/3 innings pitched, with 11 strikeouts.
+- Gaddis (0-1) gets the starting nod for the Guardians in his fourth start of the season.
+He has an 8.53 ERA in 12 2/3 innings pitched, with 11 strikeouts.

-- The righty's last appearance was on Tuesday against the New York Yankees, when he tossed three innings, surrendering eight earned runs while giving up eight hits.
+- In his last appearance on Tuesday against the New York Yankees, the right-hander tossed three innings, allowing eight earned runs while surrendering eight hits.

-- In three games this season, the 25-year-old has an 8.53 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .275 to opposing hitters.
+- In three games this season, the 25-year-old has put up an 8.53 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .275 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.